 Bee Farm Pilot Project

 Did you know Queen’s has an apiary on west campus?
 Pretty cool right?
-We are buzzing with excitement to be producing and harvesting local honey that will be used in our foodservice operations.

 Bee pollinators in urban areas help ensure the health and survival of plants, flowers, and trees.
 This living lab supports experiential learning and local food production while improving the campus ecosystem and increasing awareness of environmental sustainability within the community.
+Two new wildflower garden plots at the adjacent community garden support these pollinators.

 Fair Trade Campus